-6.5.
+6.3.
 Application to large industrial codes

-Participants: Valérie Pascual, Laurent Hascoët, Bruno Maugars [ONERA], Sébastien Bourasseau [ONERA], Bérenger Berthoul [ONERA].
+Participants: Valérie Pascual, Laurent Hascoët, Bruno Maugars [ONERA], Sébastien Bourasseau [ONERA], Cédric Content [ONERA], Jose I. Cardesa [IMFT], Christophe Airiau [IMFT].

 We support industrial users with their first experiments of Algorithmic Differentiation of large in-house codes.
+This concerned two industrial codes this year.

-This year's main application is with ONERA on their ElsA CFD platform (Fortran 90).
-Both tangent and adjoint models of the kernel of ElsA were built successfully by Tapenade.
-It is worth noticing that this application was performed inside ONERA by ONERA engineers (Bruno Maugars, Sébastien Bourasseau, Bérenger Berthoul) with no need for installation of ElsA inside Inria.
+One application is with ONERA on their ElsA CFD platform (Fortran 90).
+This is the continuation of a collaboration started in 2018.
+Both tangent and adjoint models of the kernel of ElsA were built successfully with Tapenade.
+This year's work was mostly about improving efficiency.
+It is worth noticing that this application was performed inside ONERA by ONERA engineers (Bruno Maugars, Sébastien Bourasseau, Cédric Content) with no need for installation of ElsA inside Inria.
 We take this as a sign of maturity of Tapenade.
-Apart from a few minor corrections, our contributon was essentially during development meetings, to point out some strategies and tool options to obtain efficient differentiated code.
-One emphasis was on adjoint of vectorized code, which was produced as vectorized code too by means of a seldom-used Tapenade option that stores intermediate values statically, i.e. not on a global stack.
-Sébastien Bourasseau presented the first results at the 21st EuroAD workshop (Jena, Germany, November 19-20), with convincing performance on industrial-size test cases.
-A joint article is in preparation.
+Our contribution is driven by development meetings, in which we point out some strategies and tool options to improve efficiency of the adjoint code.
+As a result from these discussions, we developed improved strategies and AD model, that will be useful to other tools.
+These improvements deal mostly with the adjoint of vectorized code.
+We prepared together an aticle that describes the architecture of a modular and AD-friendly ElsA, together with the corresponding extensions of the AD model of Tapenade.
+This article has been submitted to "Computers and Fluids".